kyma-project/opentelemetry-collector-components/receiver/dummyreceiver/README.md

 | stability   | alpha: metrics             |
 | Code Owners | kyma-project/observability |

-Dummy Metrics Receiver is an OTel Collector receiver that generates dummy telemetry data.
+Dummy Receiver is an OTel Collector receiver that generates dummy telemetry data.
 At the moment it only supports metrics.
-It is useful when you want to test the OTel Collector pipeline.
+It is useful for testing the OTel Collector pipeline.

 ## How It Works